 Why measure performance?
-"Neither the act of measuring performance nor the resulting data accomplishes anything itself; only when someone uses these measures in some way do they accomplish something" (Behn, 2003, p.
+"Neither the act of measuring performance nor the resulting data accomplishes anything itself; only when someone uses these measures in some ways do they accomplish something" (Behn, 2003, p.
 586).
 Measuring performance is essential to both defining a starting point and for evaluating progress.
-As Kaplan and Norton (2004) observe, "You can't manage what you can't measure...You can't measure what you can't describe" (p. xiii).
+As Kaplan and Norton (2004) observe, "You can't measure what you can't describe" (p. xiii).